Understanding Stellar Mass-Metallicity and Size Relations in Simulated Ultra-Faint Dwarf Galaxies: DISCUSSION AND CONCLUSION

 \item[$\bullet$] We investigate how varying SN energy affects $\rm \langle[Fe/H]\rangle$ and MDFs through additional simulations.
 We vary the energy levels for each SN event (0.5 $E_{\rm SN}$, 1.0 $E_{\rm SN}$, and 2.0 $E_{\rm SN}$ for $E_{\rm SN} \ = \ 1.0 \times 10^{51} \rm ergs$).
 The weakest SN energy ($0.5 \ E_{\rm SN}$) results in higher stellar mass and average metallicity compared to the fiducial set ($1.0 \ E_{\rm SN}$), producing stars with an exceptionally high metallicity of $\rm [Fe/H] \approx -1.2$.
 However, this scenario overproduces stars with $\rm [Fe/H] \geq -2.0$ and underproduces stars with $\rm [Fe/H] < -2.8$ compared to the composite MDFs of observed UFDs.
 Additionally, the increase in stellar mass by a factor of 1.7 when applying a $0.5 \ E_{\rm SN}$ makes it difficult to reconcile the formation of high-metallicity stars with the low stellar masses observed in UFDs.

 \end{itemize}

 \item[$\circ$] \text{Galaxy size findings} \begin{itemize}

-\item[$\bullet$] The derived half-light radii of our simulated UFD analogs range from $r_{\rm h} \approx 89 \ \rm pc$ ($M_{\star} = 2.4 \times 10^3 \ \Msun$) to $r_{\rm h} \approx 1115 \ \rm pc$ ($M_{\star} = 2.1 \times 10^4 \ \Msun$) based on the direct calculation of star particles.
-To ensure consistency between simulations and observations, we employ the most commonly used observational method, which involves fitting a 2-D single exponential density profile to derive spatial structural parameters.
-This fitting method results in either similar values or a reduction in $r_{\rm h}$ by 20\%, 30\%, and 47\% for {\sc Halo2}, {\sc Halo3}, and {\sc Halo5}, respectively, compared to the direct method.
+\item[$\bullet$] For size measurements of UFD analogs, to ensure consistency between simulations and observations, we use the most commonly adopted observational approach, which fits a two-dimensional single exponential surface density profile to derive spatial structural parameters.
+We also compute the half-light radius using the direct method commonly used in simulations, where the radius is defined as the distance enclosing half of the total stellar mass based on star particles.

-\item[$\bullet$] When utilizing the fitting method, accounting for background stars is crucial to accurately determine the half-light radius.
-Without including background stars, relying solely on stellar particles from simulations makes it challenging to obtain a best fit that captures both the inner and outer profiles, often resulting in an abnormally large half-light radius.
+When using the fitting method, it is important to account for artificial background stars because the presence of extended star particles in UFD analogs can distort the surface density profile.
+This distortion may lead to an overestimation of the half-light radius if background stars are not properly considered.
+In fact, for UFD analogs, the half-light radius derived without background stars ($r_{\rm fit,\ (w/o)}$) is, on average, three times larger than that obtained with background stars ($r_{\rm fit,\ (w/)}$).
+Furthermore, $r_{\rm fit,\ (w/)}$ shows similar values compared to the those from the direct method ($r_{\rm dir}$).
+This highlights the necessity of accounting for artificial background stars to recover the true stellar distribution.

 \item[$\bullet$] We find extended structures of varying degrees in all halos of our UFD analogs.
+Single exponential component fitting methods with background stars effectively describe the inner profile but still struggle with extended outer structures.
+To address this issue, we adopt the recently proposed two-component stellar density profile (\citealp{Jensen2024}), which successfully captures both the inner and outer components in our simulated UFDs, allowing for more accurate estimation of structural parameters.

-Single exponential component fitting methods effectively describe the inner profile but struggle with extended outer structures.
+\item[$\bullet$] We find extended structures of varying degrees in all halos of our UFD analogs.
+Single exponential component fitting methods with background stars effectively describe the inner profile but still struggle with extended outer structures.
 To address this issue, we adopt the recently proposed two-component stellar density profile (\citealp{Jensen2024}), which successfully captures both the inner and outer components in our simulated UFDs, allowing for more accurate estimation of structural parameters.

 \item[$\bullet$] The physical mechanism responsible for the extended structures in our UFD analogs is the result of dry mergers between progenitor halos.
 Specifically, {\sc Halo4} and {\sc Halo5}, which exhibit the most prominent extended structures, experience late dry mergers with particular progenitor halos, {\sc prog2} in {\sc Halo4} and {\sc prog5} in {\sc Halo5}.
 This indicates that mergers between progenitor halos could play a significant role in producing extended structures in UFD analogs without tidal effects from their host halo.